-You can hand sew this pretty fabric pumpkins even if you do not know how to sew a straight stitch.
-I am sharing how to find the fabric for very little cost to make your own set of Velvet Pumpkins.
+You can hand sew these pretty fabric pumpkins even if you do not know how to sew a straight stitch.

 I’ve been admiring Velvet Pumpkins on Pinterest for several years!
 Now that I know how frugal and easy they are, I wonder why I waited so long to make my own.

 This article contains affiliate links.
 Please see our Disclosure Policy.

 Table of Contents

 - How To Make Velvet Pumpkins

 - Where To Find Cheap Velvet Fabric

 - Favorite Fall Foods